Azure/azure-cli-extensions/src/aks-preview/azcli_aks_live_test/README.md

-# Azure CLI AKS Live Test Pipeline
+# Azure CLI AKS Live Test Pipeline & Azure CLI AKS Unit Test Pipeline

-This is a pipeline to test newly added aks commands in aks-preview/acs.
+These pipelines are used to test newly added aks commands in module aks-preview (azure-cli-extensions) / acs (azure-cli, not covered by default).

 ## How to use

-**By default**, this pipeline will be **triggered** when submitting a **PR** to the master branch of the official repo which involves modifying the file under src/aks-preview and test the acs command group in azure-cli and the aks-preview command group in azure-cli-extensions.
-If the variables of the pipeline are not modified, the test will be executed based on the latest commit of the dev branch in the offical repo of azure-cli.
-The test will be performed in record mode first, and then in live mode.
-After the test, you can get the test results from the pipeline artifact (for different modes (record/live) and different modules (cli/ext)).
+**By default**, these pipelines will be **triggered** when submitting a **PR** to the master branch of the official repo which involves modifying the files under src/aks-preview.
+Then they will test the aks-preview command group in azure-cli-extensions.
+For live test pipeline, the test will be performed in record mode first, and then in live mode.
+Due to some specific [reasons](https://dev.azure.com/msazure/CloudNativeCompute/_wiki/wikis/CloudNativeCompute.wiki/157433/Live-Test-Failures-in-aks-preview-(with-bare-sub)), some test cases would fail.
+These test cases have been filtered out by file 'ext_matrix_default.json'.
+For unit test pipeline, the test will be perfomed with 'unittest' and 'pytest' modules.
+A code coverage report will be generated after the unit tests.
+You can find test reports and coverage report from pipeline artifacts.

 You can also trigger this pipeline **manually**.
-In this way, you **must** set the variable *MANUAL_EXT* to true before running the pipeline, and provide the your *EXT_REPO/CLI_REPO* url and *EXT_BRANCH/CLI_BRANCH* name at the same time.

 For more details, you may refer to this [wiki](https://dev.azure.com/msazure/CloudNativeCompute/_wiki/wikis/CloudNativeCompute.wiki/156735/Azure-CLI-AKS-Live-Test-Pipeline).